ryanbond/omniauth-mybigcampus/README.md

 ## Supported Rubies

-OmniAuth My Big Campus is tested under 1.8.7, 1.9.2, 1.9.3 and Ruby Enterprise Edition.
+OmniAuth for My Big Campus is tested under 1.8.7, 1.9.2, 1.9.3 and Ruby Enterprise Edition.

 ## Note on Patches/Pull Requests